Sydney-Informatics-Hub/RNASeq-DE/README.md

 ## Component tools

 The software listed below are used in the RNASeq-DE pipeline.
 Some of these are installed globally on NCI Gadi (check with `module avail` for the current software).
-Install python3 packages by `module load python3/3.8.5`, and then using the `pip3 install` commands as listed below.
+Install python3 packages by `module load python3/3.8.5`, and then using the `pip3 install` commands.
 These will be installed in `$HOME`.
 All other software need to be installed in your project's `/scratch` directory and module loadable.

 openmpi/4.0.2 (installed globally)